hkaraoglu/language-translator/README.md

 **mapping.json**

     {
     	"/" 	 		  : "home",
-	"/about" :  "about"
+    	"/about" 		  : "about",
+    	"/users/:user_id" : "users"
      }

 This file matches your routes and language files.
-It supports parametrized urls.
+It supports parametrized and querized urls.